Altered scales are used predominantly by jazz musicians to produce interesting tensions while improvising over dominant seventh chords.

 Altered Scale Guitar Diagrams

-In the altered scale guitar diagrams below, the root notes are shown as white circles.
+In the altered scale guitar diagrams below, the root notes are shown as green circles.

 Altered Scale Theory